Sound Advice for Delivering Hearing Healthcare Project

-Single-Sided Deafness (SSD)
+Cortical Neuroplasticity in Single-Sided Deafness (SSD)

-Aging and Hearing Loss
+Neurodevelopment and Reading Ability in Hearing Loss

 - Hearing loss in childhood can have a profound impact on speech and language development, and may affect other areas of academic achievement such as reading.
 The goal of this study is to examine the neurodevelopmental processes underlying reading ability using event related potentials (ERPs) (N170, N400, P600) in normal hearing children and children with hearing loss.
 We have partnered with Dr. Al Kim at CU and Dr. Francesco Pavani and his team at the University of Trento, Francesco in Italy to examine how differences in phonological transparency and morphology differences in English vs. Italian affects reading development.
 In addition, we are examining the brain-behavior relationship underlying reading deficits in children with hearing loss.
 Results from this study may help develop targeted interventions to improve reading outcomes in hearing impaired children.